Yingjia-Wan/Multimodal-Processing-with-Cognition-Data/zuco_preprocessing/README.md

 ### 3. Merge:

 Merge the subject-pkl files into csv files averaging over all subjects, create word-level gaze and EEG datasets **across subjects**, by running `zuco_preprocessing/src/zuco_preprocessing_SST_RC.py`.
 The result avg.tsv files are saved in the folder `zuco_preprocessing/results`.

-Then they are ready to be finally grouped as .pt, suitable as training/testing/dev data for method1 ('AddToken_Method') and medthod2 ('COGMAP').

 ### Additional notes:
 1. NR stands for normal reading from the osf ZUCO folder; RC for relation classification; SA for sentiment analysis.